I asked myself a similar question during my meditation practice and now, when boredom does happen, I keep all my senses in a passive attitude.

-For some of us, this attitude is difficult, because it implies that you change your approach to the boredom: so instead of being frustrated that nothing happen, you are watching and listening what does happen.
+For some of us, this attitude is difficult, because it implies that you change your approach to the boredom: so instead of being frustrated that nothing happens, you are watching and listening to what does happen.

 It is easier to say that it doesn’t work and to blame myself.